passcod/catflap/README.md

 development workspace at very little cost.

-From version 2.0.0, Catflap provides the same environment variable behaviour as systemd, so you can use it to test services directly.
+From version 2.0.0, Catflap provides the same environment variable behaviour as systemd, so you can use it to test and develop services directly.

 [lithos]: https://lithos.readthedocs.io/en/latest/tips/tcp-ports.html
 [systemd]: http://0pointer.de/blog/projects/socket-activation.html